 Foreign Currency Risk.
 The majority of our transactions occur in U.S. dollars.
 However, we do have certain transactions that are denominated in currencies other than the U.S. dollar, primarily, Swiss francs and the euro, and we therefore are subject to foreign exchange risk.
 The fluctuation in the value of the U.S. dollar against other currencies affects the reported amounts of expenses, assets and liabilities associated with a limited number of preclinical and clinical activities.
-During the three months ended March 31, 2019, we settled a forward currency exchange contract denominated in Swiss francs, that was not designated as a cash flow hedge, and was to secure a foreign currency exchange rate when a contract is executed involving payment in a foreign currency in order to minimize cash flow exposure to fluctuating exchange rates.
+During March 2019, we settled a forward currency exchange rate when a contract is executed involving payment in a foreign currency in order to minimize cash flow exposure to fluctuating exchange rates.